EngBaz/BrAIcht-Bot/README.md

 ## Introduction

 The BrAIcht project introduces an AI chatbot that creates plays in the style of the famous German playwright Bertolt Brecht.
-The project utilizes Retrieval Augmented Generation (RAG) techniques using GROQ Llama 3.1, LangChain and Streamlit.
+The project utilizes Retrieval Augmented Generation (RAG) techniques using GROQ Llama 3.1, FAISS vector store, LangChain and Streamlit.

 ## Setup